jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 > In this attack, the other endpoints in the protocol become
 > compromised.
 As a result, they can, for instance, misuse any
-> information that the end-system implemeting a protocol has sent to the
+> information that the end-system implementing a protocol has sent to the
 > compromised endpoint.

-# Changes in RFC 7258 {#changes7258}
+## Changes in RFC 7258 {#changes7258}

-This memo suggestes that the following additional guideline be adopted in RFC 7258.
+This memo suggests that the following additional guideline be adopted in RFC 7258.
 This new text should be added after the 2nd paragraph in Section 2:

 NEW: